Install PySide2 on Ubuntu Linux

 Heads up!
 You've already completed this tutorial.

-Before you start creating applications with PySide2 you will need to have a working installation on your system.
-If you don't have either set up yet, the following steps will guide you through how to do this on Ubuntu Linux.
+Before you start creating GUI applications with PySide2, you need to have a working installation of PySide2 on your system.
+In this short tutorial, you'll find the steps that will guide you through installing PySide2 on Ubuntu Linux.

 This guide is also available for macOS and Windows.